sunitparekh/sunitblog/data/sunitblog/posts/test-structure.md

 ### Guideline in deciding test structure

 1. **Avoid repeating tests.** Collectively build the test suites.
 Avoid retesting scenario if it it already covered in another test suite.
+Ask yourself, if I can write unit test, should I write acceptance test?
 2. **Cove more scenarios in fast test suite.** Write JavaScript unit tests to test client side validations, Avoid Selenium based acceptance tests to do so.
-3. **Revisit and adapt test structure periodically.**
+3. **Revisit and adapt test structure periodically.** Time to time keep revisiting the test suite and refactor tests to keep Test Pyramid in shape.

 ![Test structure](/assets/sunitblog/posts/images/test-structure/test-structure.svg){: .full-width}
 {: .col-md-8}